V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ## Context

-The goal is to effectively manage large volumes of 3D model data and game entity replication in a reliable and efficient manner.
+The goal is to effectively manage large volumes of 3D model data and game entity replication reliably and efficiently.

 ## Problem Statement

-The current system faces challenges with handling large amounts of 3D model data and managing game entity replication.
+The current system faces challenges handling large amounts of 3D model data and managing game entity replication.
 This leads to performance issues and potential data loss.

 ## Proposed Solution